umijs/dumi/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Need help during use father-doc
+about: Need help during use dumi
 labels: question
 ---